-I highly suggest using Peter Pan peanut butter.
-I’ve used other kinds of peanut butter with this recipe, but PP is my favorite.
+I highly suggest using Peter Pan peanut butter for these peanut butter balls.
+I’ve used other brands of peanut butter with this recipe, but PP is my favorite.
 I also suggest using this chocolate coating.
 I’ve never had any issues with it.

 I recommend putting the peanut butter mixture in the fridge for 1-2 hours before rolling.
 If you find that the balls aren’t rolling very well and seem to be sticky, add a little more powdered sugar and crushed cereal.
 I also recommend using one of these to make the balls uniform in size.
 Best kitchen tool ever!